pyrdm/pyrdm/docs/source/introduction.rst

 The PyRDM library aims to address these needs by facilitating the automated management and publication of software source code and data via online, citable repositories hosted by `Figshare <http://www.figshare.com/>`_, `Zenodo <http://www.zenodo.org/>`_, or a `DSpace <http://www.dspace.org/>`_-based service.
 The library can be readily incorporated into scientific workflows to allow research outputs to be curated and shared in a straight-forward manner.

+PyRDM is open-source, and is available to download from the project's GitHub repository: `<https://github.com/pyrdm/pyrdm>`_

 Licensing
 ---------